 Why does tobacco smoking need to be replaced?
 Whence comes the idea that smokers are in the infantile position of being incapable of quitting unless they have an alternative to or substitute for regular cigarettes?
 What about not smoking and not using nicotine at all?

 Could one of the reasons that smokers seem to find it so hard to quit be because articles like these encourage them in such a belief?

 The same concern is expressed from Australia by Dr Colin Mendelsohn – about whom I’ll have more to say in a later post – who thinks smokers should be treated with nicotine before they even try to quit (‘pre-quit’).

 Dr Mendelsohn laments that ‘the Australian Therapeutic Goods Administration’s recent interim decision (it has since been confirmed) to effectively ban nicotine-containing e-cigarettes is a harsh blow to smokers,’ and that ‘Australian smokers will be denied access to life-saving technology estimated to have helped millions of smokers to quit overseas.’

 If smokers whose lives are in danger from smoking want to avoid dying from this cause, all they have to do is to stop smoking (unless they’ve left it too late).
 Why does Dr Mendelsohn apparently think so many smokers are incapable of quitting unless they use more nicotine?

-It’s not as if e-cigarettes are used for some weeks or months as a treatment for smoking and when a cure is achieved the e-cigarettes are abandoned.
+It’s not as if e-cigarettes are used for a few weeks (at most) as a treatment for smoking and when a cure is achieved the e-cigarettes are abandoned.
 What happens with many smokers is that they switch to e-cigarettes and continue their nicotine addiction in this way indefinitely.

-To allow this e-cigarette experiment to be foisted on the public is not only unnecessary but also irresponsible.
+To allow the experiment of e-cigarettes to be foisted on the public is not only unnecessary but irresponsible.